edoardottt/TweetPro/README.md

 User :boy:
 -------

-An User is identified by an unique name (@ screen name), an unique numeric id and by a name 'name', not unique.
+An User is identified by an unique name ([@edoardottt2](https://twitter.com/edoardottt2)), an unique numeric id and by a name 'name', not unique.
 An User can be verified (which adds a sign of check blue to its name).
 An User has followers (followers), or other users who follow i tweets, and he himself is a follower of other users (following), that is users to whom the user is